Sahil-Sud/Job_Market_Analysis_DataProfile_2023-24_python/README.md

 ![](3_project\images\salary_distribution_job_wise.png)*Box plot visualizing the salary distributions for the top 6 data job titles.*

 Insights
 - There's a significant variation in salary ranges across different job titles.
-Senior Data Scientist positions tend to have the highest salary potential, with up to $600K, indicating the high value placed on advanced data skills and experience in the industry.
+Senior Data Scientist positions tend to have the highest salary potential, with up to $500K, indicating the high value placed on advanced data skills and experience in the industry.

-- Senior Data Engineer and Senior Data Scientist roles show a considerable number of outliers on the higher end of the salary spectrum, suggesting that exceptional skills or circumstances can lead to high pay in these roles.
-In contrast, Data Analyst roles demonstrate more consistency in salary, with fewer outliers.
+- Senior Data Engineer and Senior Data Scientist roles show a considerable number of outliers on the higher end of the salary, suggesting that exceptional skills or circumstances can lead to high pay in these roles.

 - The median salaries increase with the seniority and specialization of the roles.
 Senior roles (Senior Data Scientist, Senior Data Engineer) not only have higher median salaries but also larger differences in typical salaries, reflecting greater variance in compensation as responsibilities increase.